 This third option can totally borrow items from the previous two, but the keyword here is this packing list means business.
 If you’re travelling for a special occasion or for a business trip with an unspoken dress code, I have a few suggestions to make all of those outfits travel-friendly.

 As always, let’s start with footwear.
 For this one, a great comfy black boot is my foundation.
-If you want to wear dresses and skirts, but afraid of getting a little chilly, the combination of a thick tight and a high boot is a great way to stay warm.
+If you want to wear dresses and skirts, but are afraid of getting a little chilly, the combination of a thick tight and a high boot is a great way to stay warm.

 Then, I’d make your next shoe options some statement shoes, like a red pair of shoes, or metallic, something that will make any outfit pop.
 Make sure one of your pair is comfortable though, because you still need something for travel days, and in case you have to run around.